pioneertrack/django-jobsite-mvp/README.md

    i.
 Ensure that you followed steps in part C to establish an address will be able to send emails. ii.
 Choose the email address you want to use for receiving emails.
 Note this doesn't need to be a valid email address, but it might be useful depending on what you're working on. ii.
 Change `DEFAULT_FEEDBACK_EMAIL` to the receiving email address.
+ e.
+Set the `TEST_EMAIL` variable so you don't accidentally send emails to end users by accident.
  f.
 Set up `elasticsearch` if you don't already have it.

-4. Create local migrations

-`./manage.py makemigrations`

-After that apply migrations for database from your local settings
+4. Apply migrations for database from your local settings

 `./manage.py migrate`